thienkimtranhoang/tp/docs/DeveloperGuide.md

   * Expected: Error message requires to enter valid keyword format for tag /drange
   * Test case: `find-expense \drange`
   * Expected: Missing keyword error with error message shown.
+11. **Listing All Incomes**
+  - **Test case:** `list-income`
+    - **Expected:**
+      - If incomes exist, the output should display each income’s details (category, amount, date), followed by the total income.
+      - If a saving goal has been set, the output should also include saving goal details, current savings, and the progress percentage.
+      - If no incomes have been added, the output should display the message "No incomes have been added yet."